Observational Probes of the Neutron Star Equation of State with Hyperons, Bosonic Dark Matter, and Quark Matter: Introduction

 \section{Introduction}

-The accepted cosmological models that are presented and founded in General Relativity (GR), suggest that almost 27\% of the matter-energy composition of the universe exists in the form of enigmatic Dark Matter (DM) \cite{deMartino:2020gfi}.

-Multi-messenger astrophysics is actively engaged in the search for and examination of new ideas concerning dark-matter particles.
+The accepted cosmological models that are presented and founded in general gelativity (GR) suggest that almost 27\% of the matter-energy composition of the Universe exists in the form of enigmatic dark matter \citep[DM;][]{Bertone:2016nfn,deMartino:2020gfi}.
+Multi-messenger astrophysics is actively engaged in the search for and examination of new ideas concerning DM particles.
 These candidates are believed to be non-relativistic particles that exist beyond the Standard Model of particle physics.
-They interact weakly with ordinary baryonic matter solely through gravitational forces \cite{Salucci:2020nlp}.
-In this context, the most widely accepted candidates for DM are weakly interacting massive particles (WIMPs) \cite{Kouvaris:2011gb, Bertone:2018krk}.
-However, hypothetical bosonic particles such as the axion \cite{Marsh:2015xka, Balatsky:2022wvw} and the sexaquark \cite{Farrar:2022mih, Doser:2023gls} also exhibit the primary characteristics required to be considered as potential DM candidates.
-Their interaction with the baryonic matter must be very weak, which is why they have remained undetected thus far.
+They interact weakly with ordinary baryonic matter (BM) solely through gravitational forces \citep{Salucci:2020nlp, Arbey:2021gdg}.
+In this context, weakly interacting massive particles are one of the notable DM candidates \citep{Bertone:2018krk, Arcadi:2017kky}.
+Moreover, hypothetical bosonic particles such as the axion \citep{Marsh:2015xka, Chadha-Day:2021szb} and the sexaquark (S; \citep{Farrar:2022mih, Doser:2023gls, Moore:2024mot}) also exhibit the primary characteristics required to be considered potential DM candidates.
+Their interaction with the BM must be very weak, which is why they have remained undetected thus far.
+The mass of candidate DM particles spans a wide range, from approximately $10^{-22}$ eV to $10^{10}$ eV, and is based on the particular type of candidate \citep{cirelli2024darkmatter}.
+Moreover, their self-interaction is another key parameter of the DM model.
+Indeed, self-interacting DM has the potential to address several issues in cosmology and astrophysics, including "core-cusp," "missing satellite," and "too big to fail" problems \citep{Spergel:1999mh, Peter:2012jh, Kaplinghat:2015aga}.
+Given these model parameters, DM particles must be incorporated into an equation of state (EOS), which is a fundamental tool for characterizing matter.